 From San Diego, take the Pacific Coast Highway north past Del Mar and the San Elijo Lagoon.
-You’ll pass the Chart House, which is an upscale seafood restaurant, and the Pacific Coast Grill, which is a bit more laid back.
 San Elijo State Beach is a few blocks north of Glen Park.
 You can also take the San Diego Freeway north from San Diego.
 Each route has some pros and cons for RVers.
 The Pacific Coast Highway is scenic and straight, but it is a bit narrow in places.
 On the other hand, the San Diego Freeway is quite wide all the way, but then again, you don't see anything on the interstate except the interstate.

-Amenities include a very nice general store that’s usually open between May and October, a Bull Taco restaurant, several restrooms, shower areas, and an RV dump station to empty your black water tank.
+Amenities include a very nice general store that’s usually open between March and December, a Bull Taco restaurant, several restrooms, shower areas, and an RV dump station to empty your black water tank.
 Laundry facilities are available at the camp store.
 Each site has a picnic table and fire ring.
-Some people complain vociferously about the trains which pass through the area and others don’t mind at all.
+Some campers complain about the trains which pass through the area and others don’t mind at all.
 On the plus side, the campsites are pet-friendly.
 Keep in mind that pets are not allowed on the beach.
 Generator use is permitted during the day, and sites are limited to eight people at each site.

 The river’s mouth is a good place to find guitarfish, croakers, and even small sharks.
 The rocky area around the south lifeguard tower is a good spot as well.
 Most surf-fishers have good luck with Carolina rigs and sandworms.
 Kayak fishing is a bit challenging as the bluffs overlooking the beach make launching difficult.
 Try launching at either the extreme north or extreme south end.
 Early spring is the best fishing time.
 Afterward, the water fills with swimmers.